Your Perfect Weekend in the Berkshires: Stockbridge, Massachusetts

 A couple looking at a painting in the Norman Rockwell Museum in Stockbridge, MA.

 Did you know that Norman Rockwell is the official state artist of Massachusetts?
-He enjoyed a long and successful career as an illustrator and lived in Stockbridge for the last 25 years of his life.
+He enjoyed a long and successful career as an illustrator and spent the last 25 years of his life in Stockbridge.

 The Norman Rockwell Museum in Stockbridge features ten galleries of iconic American illustrations, including 998 of Rockwell’s original works, the most significant collection on display anywhere.